 It was also the only one selling muffins and breakfast sandwiches.

-Daily Grind coffee shop goes back nearly as far (1992) as Valley Bookseller.
+The Daily Grind Espresso Café goes back nearly as far (1992) as Valley Bookseller.
 It’s a tightly-packed space but it fits quite a lot – I’d estimate 15 seats inside, with more on the patio.
 Coffee cups hang from hooks over the ordering station, property of regulars.
 One cup shows you a robe-wearing Mickey Mouse with cracking red eyes; another one booms out COFFEE HELPS ME POOP in big, bold, round-edged lettering.
 It’s a brown mug, but you already knew that.

 Daily Grind serves a worthy breakfast sandwich and a big, fluffy blueberry muffin.
 They sell chocolate muffins that are malformed, deep brown, and chunky.
 The pleasure induced from eating them would probably kill you right then and there.
 I haven’t indulged, not quite yet.